Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Effects of reflection on the BH-condensate evolution and anomaly features

-which are the same as the case without reflection.
-The effect of reflection manifests itself by accelerating or decelerating the superradiant growth.
-If the initial BH spin $a_{*0}>1/\sqrt{2}$ and the initial mass coupling are sufficiently small, the reflection parameter enhances the superradiance for a period of time.
-Otherwise, the superradiance will be attenuated.
-To verify these analyses, we solve Eqs.~\eqref{eq:Evoluton_ODE} numerically and show the results in Fig.~\ref{fig:1011_as_0p99}.
-For the case of $a_{*0}=0.7<1/\sqrt{2}$ (bottom figure), Fig.~\ref{fig:1011_as_0p99} confirms that the superradiant stage is delayed monotonically as the reflection parameter becomes larger.
-For the extreme case of $a_{*0}=0.99$ (top figure), the cases with reflection exhibit accelerated growth rates of the condensate mass at the beginning of the superradiant stage, and a deceleration in growth rates following the BH spin-down, as shown in Fig.~\ref{fig:1011_as_0p99}.
-The comparison of these growth rates is demonstrated more clearly in Fig.~\ref{fig:1011_as_0p99_velocity}.
-The reason why growth rates do not increase linearly with the reflection parameter has been explained following Eq.~\eqref{eq:f_R_lim}.
-Furthermore, the estimations from Eqs.~(\ref{eq:Mv_0011_max}-\ref{eq:aStar_final}) align well with the evolution results, as shown in Fig.~\ref{fig:1011_as_0p99}.
+As we can see from Fig \ref{fig:1011_as_0p99}, for the case in which the BH spin is smaller than the critical spin, e.g., $\chi_0=0.7<1/\sqrt{2}$ (bottom figure), the superradiant stage is delayed monotonically as the reflection parameter becomes larger; for the extreme case of $\chi_0=0.99$ (top figure), the cases with reflection exhibit accelerated growth rates of the condensate mass at the beginning of the superradiance, and a deceleration in growth rates afterwards.
+The comparison of these growth rates is demonstrated more clearly in Fig.~\ref{fig:1011_as_0p99_velocity}, where we denote anomalous enhancement in the purple dashed box.\\

-Even if the reflection parameter may enhance the superradiance over some time, the time to reach the critical condition is always delayed, and the delay time can be estimated by the factor $(1+\mathcal{R})/({1-\mathcal{R}})$.
-Thus, the timescale of superradiance in the cases without and with reflection can be expressed as
+However, even if the reflection parameter may enhance the superradiance over some time, the time to reach the final state is always delayed, {as can be seen in Fig.~\ref{fig:1011_as_0p99} the time when $M_\text{v}$ reaches its max, and in Fig.~\ref{fig:1011_as_0p99_velocity} the time when $\dif M_\text{v}/\dif t=0$.} So here we make an interesting metaphor for the anomalous phenomenon we've found, which is described as a race between ``The Tortoise and the Hare":

-where the superscript ``r'' denotes the reflection.
-The timescale for GW emission is the same as that in the case without reflection, which reads \cite{Brito:2017zvb}

-It is evident that $\tau_\mathrm{GW}$ significantly exceeds $\tau_\mathrm{sr}$.
-Consequently, the depletion of the condensate mass due to GW emission becomes obvious only long after the superradiance saturates, as shown in Fig.~\ref{fig:1011_as_0p99}.
+generally as the reflection parameter $\ma R$ becomes larger, the instability rate $\G$ gradually decays to $0$, which intuitively recovers stability as boundary condition tends to be regular, this is the ``tortoise" we originally have; but what we've found in high spin BH case is a temporally running faster ``hare", which brings a larger instability rate as $\ma R$ increases due to Eq.~\eqref{ineq}, but takes a slack afterwards and finally reaches the almost same final state with a time delay (see Fig~\ref{tah} for a carton animation generated by DALL-E, OpenAI).
+In the superradiant stage, this would have impacts on the GW emission power and the GW strain, but with only the later an observable, which is quantified in the next subsection.
+We will also postulate a physical interpretation for this anomaly in the discussion, which is to be verified/falsified and formulated in the future study.